matfantinel/fantinel.dev/src/routes/(blog-article-test)/blog-development-sveltekit/+page.md

 After the design was complete, I finally began developing it.
 Since there are some things that you can only find out while developing it and giving it more attention, I made some small tweaks to the design while implementing it.
 Still, the final result was _really_ similar to the initial design.
 I count that as a success!

-<Image
-  path="posts/{slug}"
-  filename="design-vs-result"
+<SrcsetImage
+  srcset={getSrcsetFromImport(DesignImage)}
-  alt="Screenshot showing the intial design versus the final result, with minimal differences" figcaption="The design (left) and the result (right)" />
+  alt="Screenshot showing the initial design versus the final result, with minimal differences" figcaption="The design (left) and the result (right)" />